- 3 packages (1/4 ounce each) active dry yeast

 - 1 tablespoon plus 2/3 cup honey, divided

 - In a large bowl, dissolve yeast in 3/4 cup warm water and 1 tablespoon honey.
 Add the remaining water and honey, the oil, sugar, salt, whole wheat flour, wheat germ and 3 cups bread flour.
 Beat until smooth.
 Stir in enough remaining bread flour to form a soft dough (dough will be sticky).

-- Turn onto a lightly floured surface; knead until smooth and elastic, about 6-8 minutes.
+- Turn onto a lightly floured surface; knead until smooth and elastic, 6-8 minutes.
 Place in a bowl coated with cooking spray, turning once to coat the top.
 Cover and let rise in a warm place until doubled, about 1 hour.

 - Punch dough down.
 Shape into four loaves.
 Place in 9x5-in. loaf pans coated with cooking spray.
 Cover and let rise until nearly doubled, about 30 minutes.

 - Bake at 350° for 30-35 minutes or until golden brown.
 Remove from pans to wire racks to cool.
 Yield: 4 loaves (16 slices each) .